zombieite/zombio/README.md

 ```
-sudo su - # You'll have to enter your password
 perl -MCPAN -e shell # Let it configure itself as much as possible, or use the default configuration options for the most part.
+Choose local::lib as how to set it up.
 exit # Exits the CPAN shell
-exit # Exits root shell and # sign changes to $ sign
+source ~/.bashrc # Get the CPAN environment variables that were added to .bashrc
 cd zombio-master/App-MediaDiscovery-0.01/ # Navigates us into the Zombio installer code directory
 perl Makefile.PL
 make